susanBuck/notes/11_Security/02_HTTPS.md

 * You may need to serve data from a resource that does not support https; for example, this [used to be a problem with Google AdSense](http://adsense.blogspot.jp/2013/09/use-adsense-on-your-https-sites13.html).

 ## SSL Certificates
 * When using HTTPS, a SSL Certificate is required on your server
-* SSL certificates are issued by [Certificate Authorities (CAs)](http://en.wikipedia.org/wiki/Certificate_authority) which are trusted third parties recognized by browser manufacturers.
+* SSL certificates are issued by __[Certificate Authorities (CAs)](http://en.wikipedia.org/wiki/Certificate_authority)__ which are trusted third parties recognized by browser manufacturers.
-* The largest CA is Symantec (aka VeriSign, Thawte, Geotrust) with a 42.9% market share followed by Comodo with a 26% market share, and GoDaddy with at 14% market share.
+* The largest CA is Symantec (aka VeriSign, Thawte, Geotrust) with a 38.1% market share followed by Comodo with a 29.1% market share, and GoDaddy with a 13.4% market share ([ref](http://en.wikipedia.org/wiki/Certificate_authority#Providers)).
 * Purchase either directly from these companies or a reseller.

-### An SSL certificate contains the following information:
+An SSL certificate contains the following information:

 1. The certificate holder's name
 2. The certificate's serial number and expiration date